opensearch-project/documentation-website/_query-dsl/specialized/script-score.md

 #### Using `tf`

-Before using `tf`, you must set the similarity model on the field for which you want to retrieve term frequency:
+Before using `tf`, you must set the similarity model for the field whose term frequency you want to retrieve:

 1. Ensure that the similarity model is supported by the version of OpenSearch you're using.
 For example, the following request sets the similarity to `BM25` on the `description` field: